Sergioloman/Sergioloman04.github.io/README.md

 We are mostly using DOM methods here, as we are focused on functionality rather than looks.

-Our HTML is divided into sections:
+Our application is divided into sections.
+Each hidden or visible thanks to its corresponding functions.

-**Start screen** = holds the start button and sets timer countdown.
+**Start screen** = Holds the start button and sets timer countdown.

-**Quiz screen** = displays all the questions with the aid of the **OptionClick** function, which displays the correct andswer and adds time to the timer.
+**Quiz screen** = Displays all the questions with the aid of the **OptionClick** function, which displays the correct andswer and adds time to the timer.

-**Timer screen** =  this the subsection that holds the timer display.
+**Timer screen** =  This the subsection that holds the timer display.
 Its value acts as a score and its displayed on the End Screen.

-**End screen** = displays the final score of the player and promts them to submit their innitials.
+**End screen** = Displays the final score of the player and promts them to submit their innitials.
 The submit button saves those innitials and score to localStorage.

 **Score screen** = Here we display the users past score.
-User has the option to start the game again or clear the localStorage and returning to the main screen,
+User has the option to start the game again or clear the localStorage and returning to the main screen.
 __________________________